Mental Health First Aid Training Courses

 “I wanted to say a massive thank you to Kate and Shelley for delivering a really insightful one-day mental health first aid course at my work.
-Without making a conscious effort I seem to have changed my practice and I feel this is because I am much more equipped and knowledgable after the course.
+Without making a conscious effort I seem to have changed my practice and I feel this is because I am much more equipped and knowledgeable after the course.
 Both instructors delivered the course with patience and where appropriate, humour which kept us all very engaged.”

 “I really learned a lot a lot from this course and feel so much more confident in approaching someone with mental ill health.
 The day was facilitated brilliantly and was very informative.”

 If you are interested in our Mental Health First Aid Courses, or would like further information please complete the form below.
 We will get right back to you.

 KMA offer the internationally recognised Mental Health First Aid England training course designed to teach people how to spot the signs and symptoms of mental ill health and provides help on a first aid basis.

 On completion of your mental health first aid training, you will become a qualified Mental Health First Aider.
 You will be skilled in spotting the early signs of mental ill health in people and be confident in your ability to point them towards further sources of help and to support them in their recovery.